SpringBoard: Themes

 The SpringBoard on jailbroken devices can be customized with themes or skins.
 These can be applied through theming "platforms" such as WinterBoard (iOS 2 – iOS 9), Anemone (iOS 7 – iOS 11), the more recent SnowBoard (iOS 11 – iOS 14.3) and iThemer (iOS 11 – iOS 12).
-All of these theming "engines" can be installed via third-party Package Managers on Jailbroken devices such as Cydia, Sileo, Zebra, and Installer 5.
+All of these theming "engines" can be installed via third-party package managers on jailbroken devices such as Cydia, Sileo, Zebra, and Installer 5.
 Applications and user interface elements of SpringBoard can be manually themed but most users choose to use these theming platforms as they are more stable, straightforward, and offer features such as the ability to easily enable/disable themes seamlessly whenever the user chooses.
-Cydia can be installed via third-party jailbreaking software such as the more recent applications unc0ver (iOS 11 – iOS 14), Checkra1n for A7-A11 [Is in beta, iOS 12 – iOS 14 100% supported, other, newer, versions work but are experimental], Chimera for A12 (iOS 12, Sileo as the default package manager instead of Cydia) or Chimeras predecessorvand successor Electra(iOS 11). and Cheyote (unreleased).
+Cydia can be installed via third-party jailbreaking software such as the more recent applications unc0ver (iOS 11 – iOS 14), Checkra1n for A7-A11 (in beta, iOS 12 – iOS 14 are supported, while other, newer versions work are experimental), Chimera for A12 (iOS 12, Sileo as the default package manager instead of Cydia), Chimera's predecessor and successor Electra (iOS 11), and Cheyote (unreleased).

 Themes can have a variety of changes to the appearance of SpringBoard, mainly on the homescreen icon appearance.
 However themes also change elements of the user interface such as the dock, folder backgrounds and icons inside settings.